dbivillegasrdz/color_finder/README.md

-A falsk based website that finds the most common colours in an uploaded image.
+A flask based website that finds the most common colors in an uploaded image.